fagiolini/fagiolini.github.io/_posts/2020-12-10-ribollita.md

 ## procedure
 ---

-0. if you are not used canned beans, start boiling them: [find our suggestions for cooking pulses here](https://fagiolini.github.io/pulses-guide/). keep their cooking water and then use it as a broth for your ribollita!
+0. if you are not using canned beans, start boiling them: [find our suggestions for cooking pulses here](https://fagiolini.github.io/pulses-guide/). keep their cooking water and then use it as a broth for your ribollita!

 1. mince the onion, the celery and the carrot and sautée in extra-virgin olive oil in a pot, together with the chili pepper.